The new world is as yet behind the veil of destiny in my eyes, however, its dawn has been unveiledMuhammad Iqbal

 Mariah turned back to Jon.
 Her eyes and face were full of questions.
 “Who then?”
 She asked.

 “I don’t know.
 Alexa brought it to me and told me to ensure you got it.
 I assumed it was from her.”

-“Oh, how nice.
+“Oh, how nice of her.
+I wish I could see her again.
 Please thank Alexa for me.”
 Mariah replied, her face bright with pleasure while her heart ached with disappointment.
 She had hoped it was from Peter.

 Through the spring and summer, the books continued to arrive.
 There was Jonathan Livingston Seagull by Richard Bach, The Thorn Birds by Colleen McCullough, Wuthering Heights by Emily Brontë, and The English Patient by Michael Ondaatje.
 Jon brought her True Believers by Nicholas Sparks in July and The French Lieutenant’s Woman by John Fowles in August.

 In September when the leaves showed the first signs of change with the cooling weather, she hoped her mysterious benefactor would send her more books to read through the cold winter.
 She dreaded the short days of light and long weeks stuck in the cabin.
 Jon helped her stack enough firewood on the porch to last through the winter, she hoped.